layilin/SP23-33852/glossary.md

 - Cabot, Sebastian (c.
 1481/2-1557).
 Venetian navigator and cartographer who explored the North Atlantic and traveled down the northeastern coast of North America, perhaps as far south as Cape Hatteras, North Carolina, in 1508-1509.
 He also led an expedition in 1526 that was supposed to reach Asia but went no further than Brazil.
 Cabot's place of birth is unclear.
 Although generally acknowledged as Venice, it might also have been Bristol (late in life, Cabot himself claimed to have been born in Bristol).

 - Celsus (14-37 CE).
 Aulus Cornelius Celsus, a Roman medical writer and the author of the encyclopedia entitled *Arte*, of which eight books, *De medicina*, deal with various medical topics from Greek medicine to first-century medical theory.
-Celsus is used by Grainger to refer more generally to a doctor.

 - Ceres' son.
 Grainger's epithet for Jethro Tull (1674-1741), an English agricultural innovator and writer who was known for authoring the work *Horse-Hoeing Husbandry* (1731).